-- 1 Partnering with Green Industries SA and NAWMA to expand green waste service by providing green bins, kitchen caddies, compostable bags and educational material to residents - 2 Maintaining a weekly kerbside collection service and delivering educational resources for our culturally and linguistically diverse community to assist to reduce waste generation and increase resource recovery - 3 Building a Circular Economy through developing new markets and using recycled materials - 4 NAWMA conducting audits of kerbside bins every three years.
+- 1 Partnering with Green Industries SA and NAWMA to expand green waste service by providing green bins, kitchen caddies, compostable bags and educational material to residents - 2 Maintaining a weekly kerbside collection service and delivering educational resources for our culturally and linguistically diverse community to assist to reduce waste generation and increase resource recovery - 3 Building a Circular Economy through developing new markets and using recycled materials - 4 NAWMA conducting audits of all kerbside bins every two years.

-- 1 Implementing waste, recycling and organics bin systems in Council facilities supported by education and resources - 2 Applying the waste hierarchy to Council operations, services, events and facilities - 3 Providing options for the collection of specialised waste items (e.g. batteries/mobile phones) in Council facilities - 4 Reviewing our procurement policies to encourage recycled material in purchasing to deliver sustainability outcomes and stimulate the circular economy - 5 Advocating to State and Federal Government for collaborative research opportunities to build a circular economy - 6 Investigate alternative waste management systems - 7 Develop a Resource Recovery Action Plan to reduce waste and increase diversion from landfill.
+- 1 Implementing waste, recycling and organics bin systems in Council facilities supported by education and resources - 2 Applying the waste hierarchy to Council operations, services, events and facilities - 3 Providing options for the collection of specialised waste items (e.g. batteries/mobile phones) in Council facilities - 4 Reviewing our procurement policies to encourage recycled material in purchasing to deliver sustainability outcomes and stimulate the circular economy - 5 Advocating to State and Federal Government for collaborative research opportunities to build a circular economy - 6 Investigate alternative waste management systems.